-- Easy installation with its tongue and groove interlocking edges so no need to fasten or glue to the floor below or worry about lining pieces perfectly with other vinyl peel and stick options.
+- Easy installation with its tongue and groove interlocking edges so no need to fasten or glue to the floor below, or worry about lining pieces perfectly (such as with other vinyl peel and stick options).

 - Vinyl flooring feels comfortable and warm so no more hard, cold ceramic tiles against our feet in the mornings.

 The transformation is pretty impressive, just check out the Before and the After:

 Lifeproof flooring is available exclusively at Home Depot.
 Thank you to Home Depot Canada for sponsoring this DIY flooring installation.

 - Lifeproof Waterproof Rigid Core Vinyl Plank Flooring in Frosted Oak

 - Tapping block